VilmaDaukantaite/final_project/README.md

 ### Data Wrangling and Cleaning

+![alt text](https://github.com/VilmaDaukantaite/final_project/blob/master/Data_cleaning.png)

 * Checking the shape, head, isna, dtypes

-* Dropping columns that have majority of data missing
 * Fixing dtypes where necesairy

-Process of data wrangling and cleaning.

-![alt text](https://github.com/VilmaDaukantaite/final_project/blob/master/Data_cleaning.png)
+* Dropping columns related to post loan measurements

 ### Data Analysis

+Comparing two periods 2007-2011 and 2016-2018

+* Checked the structure of loans by purpose
+* Checked loan distribution by grade
+* Checked loan distribution by term length
+* Loan distribution by property ownership
+* Loan distribution by employment length
+* Relationship between fico score (credit rating) and interest rate
+* Evolution of interest rate as well as mean asking loan amount
+* Relationship between loan grade and interest rate/fico rate/term

+For ML model removed all features that had low variability, were related to post loan activities, were categorical variables with too many categories.

 ### Model Training and Evaluation

-I have chose to use Decision tree classifier to predict the grade of the loan.
+First I have chosen to use Decision tree classifier to predict the grade of the loan.
-To choose the optimal hyper parameters I ran crossvaligdation iterating over the depth of the tree coming up with depth of 10 for 2007-2011 and 5 for 2016-2018.
+To choose the optimal hyper parameters I ran cross-validation, iterating over the depth of the tree coming up with depth of 10 for 2007-2011 and 5 for 2016-2018 as the line at which tree accuracy stoped improving.

-After printing and checking the decision tree image I realized that interest_rate parameter should be dropped before running the model as it is highly dependent on the Grade of Loan that gets assigned.
+After printing and checking the decision tree image I realized that interest_rate parameter should be dropped before running the model as after some research I found out is highly dependent on the Grade of Loan that gets assigned.

 Therefore I ran the models again without this parameter and accuracy significantly dropped.